 The album is widely acclaimed as one of the masterpieces of the black metal genre, and its bleak aesthetics and lyrics have often been cited as an inspiration by other black metal groups.
 As most of these songs predate the recording of album by a few years, they contain lyrics written by previous member Dead and were performed live with him before his suicide.
-There are also a number of rehearsal recordings featuring versions of these songs, although many of them are significantly different from the versions found on this album.
+There are also a number of rehearsal recordings featuring versions of these songs.

 The title De Mysteriis Dom Sathanas is a Latin phrase which Euronymous misunderstood as Lord Satan's Secret Rites.
 However, the phrase translates more literally as Of Lord Satan's Mysteries.
 The album cover shows the east side of Nidaros Cathedral in Trondheim, Norway.